 - A. Holly Square added to the PH stock on March 1, 2000. - B. Certificate and Voucher Programs were combined into one Housing Choice Voucher Program. - C. Rents were increased to 35% of adjusted income for all MTW participants. - D. PH and Housing Choice Voucher Program waiting lists were combined. - E. Working preference added. - F. Case management services were established and contracts signed with two nonprofit counseling agencies for all Housing Choice Voucher Program MTW participants.
-All PH residents are assigned DSHA case managers at the time
+All PH

-- they enter the Program.
-Effective July 1, 2008, all case management is done by DSHA Resident Services Staff. - G. Report established to identify and monitor needs of the MTW participants. - H. Agencies have been identified and contacts established that may provide services for unmet needs. - I. All funds are block granted. - J. MTW participants continue to be evaluated as they enter the program, and DSHA constantly networks with potential service providers and organizations to bring needed services to the participants and/or refer participants to services. - K. An Individual Development Account (IDA) Program has been implemented and completed in September 2006 to help qualified MTW participants develop assets.
+- residents are assigned DSHA case managers at the time they enter the Program.
+Effective July 1, 2008, all case management is done by DSHA Resident Services Staff. - G. Report established to identify and monitor needs of the MTW participants. - H. Agencies have been identified and contacts established that may provide services for unmet needs. - I. All funds are block granted. - J. MTW participants continue to be evaluated as they enter the program, and DSHA constantly networks with potential service providers and organizations to bring needed services to the participants and/or refer participants to services. - K. An Individual Development Account (IDA) Program was implemented and completed in September 2006 to help qualified MTW participants develop assets.
 Thirty-six families completed their goals with 28 buying homes, five opening a business and three pursuing educational goals.
 The IDA program is now available from several outside organizations. - L. The Resident Homeownership Program (RHP) began accepting applications in FY 2004.
 The RHP was revised in FY2011 to create a more realistic program and better prepare new participants to assume full homeownership responsibilities in seven (7) years.
-There are four families now participating in the program. - M. Although DSHA's contract with NCALL has ended, we continue to provide referrals for credit repair, budget counseling, fair market housing counseling and RHP homeownership counseling for PH MTW participants.
+There are four families now participating in the program.
+DSHA is proposing to close-out the RHP during the FY2019 MTW Annual Plan year due to low participation and other more effect homeownership programs available to residents. - M. Although DSHA's contract with NCALL has ended, we continue to provide referrals for credit repair, budget counseling, fair market housing counseling and RHP homeownership counseling for PH MTW participants.
 The contract was completed in 2006 and services are available through local nonprofit organizations. - N. DSHA completed an automated MTW case management system which tracks all statistical information for both PH and Housing Choice Voucher Program MTW participants.
 This system also includes an automated list that ensures timely compliance with quarterly reviews and completion of annual Resident Action Plans (RAP). - O. DSHA amended the RAP to include a certification by MTW participants that they understand the requirement that they must be employed at least 20 hours per week earning no less than minimum wage, or in a training or educational program for at least 20 hours per week.
 (For residents moving in on or after July 1, 2007, requirements will be increased to 25 hours per week beginning with their third year in the MTW program and 30 hours per week for the fourth and any subsequent years in the MTW program.)